ansiblejunky/ansible-project-template/README.md

 ## Ansible Galaxy

-When testing playbooks locally, you must manually perform the `ansible-galaxy` command to install the dependent Ansible Roles into the `roles` folder.
+When testing playbooks on a terminal, you must manually perform the `ansible-galaxy` command to install the dependent Ansible Roles into the `roles` folder.
 This can be achieved using the following command:

 ```bash
 # navigate to the playbook directory and roles folder